 Expectation Response Activity Outcome Measure Result 2018-20 Continuing to improve teacher quality and education, and risk identification and compliance.
-Recommendation 23 of the VIT Review - Undertake a significant shift toward more risk-based, intelligence-led and outcomes-focused regulation in the immediate term to assist in best targeting resources.
+Recommendation 23 of the VIT Review - Undertake a significant shift toward more risk- based, intelligence-led and outcomes-focused regulation in the immediate term to assist in best targeting resources.
 This should include utilising the full suite of compliance activities and significantly increasing assistance given to teachers to comply with the standards and prevent misconduct.
 Recommendation 25 of the VIT Review - Expand its activities beyond a narrow focus on compliance, towards proactive education of teachers and the community about teacher quality.
 This includes showcasing leading practice in teacher quality.
 It should not extend to advocacy and representation of the profession.
-The VIT should continue to advise and support the Government's policy agenda as appropriate, and to play a role in achieving this agenda through the VIT's regulatory function and by cooperating with my Department and other regulators and departments across jurisdictions and portfolios.
-To support high quality education the VIT will: collaborate with the Department and ITE providers to implement the Victorian Selection Framework undertake reform in the area of ITE programs to improve teacher quality work with the Department to deliver the effective mentoring program for early career teachers, including those in the Early Childhood sector support Early Childhood teachers support teachers to participate in professional learning to address children with special needs.
-In response to the Minister's expectation, the VIT will: develop close partnerships with ITE providers to improve teacher quality, and develop an ITE engagement plan adapt regulatory approach to support teachers and employers to comply with policy review its strategic plan to focus on teacher quality (VIT Council) engage a Principal Practitioner.
-Improved understanding of the VIT's messages and regulatory requirements (role of teachers) by teachers, graduates and the VIT's staff Reduction in incidents of unregistered teaching Number of teachers moved to non-practicing registration after identifying that they are unable to support declarations Degree of understanding of provisionally registered teachers (PRT) obligations and responsibilities regarding professional conduct as a teacher Percentage of teachers demonstrating the APST at the Proficient Teacher Level within five years of their initial registration 74 cases investigated, with 30 confirmed cases of unregistered teaching (2018) Data unavailable for 2019 7.2% (80 teachers) were unable to support declarations following random renewal of registration audit (2018) Data unavailable for 2019 41.2% Survey of Provisionally Registered Teachers (2018) Data unavailable for 2019-20 as the survey was not conducted (this is not an annual survey) Data is unavailable for 2018-19 and 2019-20.
-VIT is upgrading IT systems and is
+The VIT should continue to advise and support the Government's policy agenda as appropriate, and to play a role in achieving this agenda through the VIT's regulatory function and by cooperating with my Department and other regulators and departments across jurisdictions and To support high quality education the VIT will: collaborate with the Department and ITE providers to implement the Victorian Selection Framework undertake reform in the area of ITE programs to improve teacher quality work with the Department to deliver the effective mentoring program for early career teachers, including those in the Early Childhood sector support Early Childhood teachers support teachers to participate in professional learning to address children with special needs.
+In response to the Minister's expectation, the VIT will: develop close partnerships with ITE providers to improve teacher quality, and develop an ITE engagement plan adapt regulatory approach to support teachers and employers to comply with policy Improved understanding of the VIT's messages and regulatory requirements (role of teachers) by teachers, graduates and the VIT's staff Reduction in incidents of unregistered teaching Number of teachers moved to non-practicing registration after identifying that they are unable to support declarations Degree of understanding of provisionally registered teachers (PRT) obligations and responsibilities regarding professional conduct as a teacher 74 cases investigated, with 30 confirmed cases of unregistered teaching (2018) Data unavailable for 2019 7.2% (80 teachers) were unable to support declarations following random renewal of registration audit (2018) Data unavailable for 2019 41.2% Survey of Provisionally Registered Teachers (2018) Data unavailable for 2019-20 as the survey was not conducted (this is not an annual survey) portfolios. • review its strategic plan to focus on teacher quality (VIT Council) Percentage of teachers demonstrating the APST at the Proficient Teacher Data is unavailable for 2018-19 and 2019-20.
+VIT is engage a Principal Practitioner.
+Level within five years of their initial registration upgrading IT systems and is

 Expectation Response Activity Outcome Measure Result 2018-20

 unable to report on

 cohort data until all

 teachers are in the

 new system.

 Percentage of registrants 91.3% (2018)

 that completed annual 93.7% (2019)

 registration tasks by

-30 September +
+30 September

 Total number of teacher Teacher demand

 demand (calls, emails and was 0.97, with each

-reception) per registered teacher teacher contacting the VIT
+reception) per registered teacher contacting

-leacher
+teacher the VIT

+approximately once

-approximately once on average (2018-
+on average (2018-

 19).

 Data will be

 available for 2019-20

 at the end of the

 financial year.